 The filmmaker understands that films will be shown at multiple screenings across the United States, Canada and possibly other English-speaking countries over multiple years, although there is no guarantee that every film seen in the NYC annual premiere will be included in the traveling version.

-You agree that your film may be chosen as part of an entirely philanthropic online streaming On-Demand Collection of the NY DFF that may be used to raise funds and awareness for a non-profit, with 100% of a token download fee going to a designated animal welfare organization or project (such as Best Friends Animal Foundation).
+You agree that your film may be chosen to be part of a philanthropic online streaming On-Demand Collection of the NY DFF that may be used to raise funds and awareness for a designated non-profit animal welfare organization or project.

 The NY DFF Founder and Director, Tracie Hotchner, will have absolute discretion and make the final decision on which films will be included in the NY DFF.

-Filmmakers will be notified of their status no less than 8 weeks prior to the Festival by email.
+Filmmakers will be notified of their status prior to the Festival by email.
 Filmmakers of chosen films will receive 2 tickets (or more if requested) to both programs in the NYC premiere of the NY DFF at SVA Theater in New York City.